dynamsoft-docs/license-server-docs/selfhosting/DLSonLinux.md

 ### Docker Users Need to Know

-Dynamsoft License Server needs persistent storage like a database.
-Thus, be notice that after `docker stop xxxxxx`, you need to use `docker restart xxxxxx`.
+Dynamsoft License Server requires persistent storage.
+Therefore, if `docker stop xxxxxx` was executed on the container, it needs to be restarted with `docker restart xxxxxx`.